Clay Acorn Ornaments

 Roll the cubes of clay in your hands to acorn shape.
 Set them to dry on a flat surface covered by a piece of parchment paper.
 It may take up to a week for these to dry so plan ahead if you plan to make these as holiday gifts.

 To prepare the acorn caps as ornaments they will need holes drilled for the fishing line to go through.
-I used a very fine bit to drill two holes, on opposite sides of the stem.
+I used a very fine bit to drill two holes on opposite sides of the stem.
 You could drill a larger set of holes if you prefer to use a ribbon or twine to hand the ornaments, but I like the look, or lack thereof, of fishing line.

 Thread a length of fishing line through the two holes and tie in a secure knot on the inside of the acorn cap.
 Dab some hot glue on the inside of the cap and the knot to hold it in place.
 Add a bit more hot glue and secure the nut to the acorn cap.

-Just a basic craft paint will work just fine for this, but you can also add glitter glue on top of the craft paint or even just to the natural clay.
+A basic craft paint will work just fine for this, but you can also add glitter glue on top of the craft paint or even just to the natural clay.

 Now your clay acorns are all ready to use to decorate the house for the holidays or give as handmade holiday gifts.